StoredState: Uses, Limitations

 What if we are tracking some piece of information that should survive a pod restart?

-In this case, charm authors can pass use_juju_for_storage=True to the a charm’s main routine (example).
-This will allocate some space on the controller to store per unit data, and that data will persist through events that could kill and recreate the underlying a pod.
+In this case, charm authors can pass use_juju_for_storage=True to the charm’s main routine (example).
+This will allocate some space on the controller to store per unit data, and that data will persist through events that could kill and recreate the underlying pod.
 Keep in mind that this can cause trouble!
 In the case of ExampleBlog, we clearly would not want the StoredState record for “mode” to survive a pod restart – the correct state is already appropriately stored in Juju’s config, and stale state in the controller’s storage might result in the charm skipping a necessary config write and restart cycle.

 Practical suggestions and solutions